Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

 The build stage will consist on testing the cfn template and creating an artifact that will be used on the deploy phase to help us deploy our template

+On s3 we will create a bucket to use to package the artifact created at the build stage

 The cfn templte will be then deployed to Cloudformation

 The deploy stage will be set up as is: